k2view-academy/K2View-Academy/academy/Training_Level_1/08_reference(commonDB)_tables/03_commonDB_exercises.md

 # Reference Tables - Exercise 1

-In this exercise you will create a Reference Table and add it to the Customer LU Schema.
+In this exercise you will create a Reference Table and attach it to our Customer LU Schema.

 The purpose of this exercise is to provide a reference table for new cases of Cov19 and updates numbers and use Fabric to support the international crisis at play.